+Beacon

-Beacon The town of Beacon is a vibrant and well established town boasting a good range of facilities and services.
+The town of Beacon is a vibrant and well established town boasting a good range of facilities and services.
 Formerly known as Beacon Rock, the name was changed to Beacon in 1931 to avoid confusion with another railway siding and like many of the towns in the area Beacon has a rich agricultural history.
 The town was established in the 1920's as blocks of land were divided and sold and the railway extended to service the area.
 With this established, soon a store and post office were constructed, followed by a bakery, butcher and other infrastructure.
 Sport also played a significant role in the community with many clubs formed in the 1930's.

 Nowadays Beacon town is home to 100 residents and also supports up to another 100 on surrounding farm lands.

+Accommodation

-Accommodation Those visiting Beacon can opt either to stay in the Beacon Caravan Park or at the Beacon Barracks.
-The latter is budget style accommodation a short walk to the town's main facilities.
-The caravan park offers self-contained units as well as powered and unpowered sites, set in pleasant surroundings with laundry facilities and a barbeque area.
+Those visiting Beacon can stay in the Beacon Caravan Park offers self-contained units, single rooms with ensuites as well as powered and unpowered sites, set in pleasant surroundings with campers, kitchen and laundry facilities and a barbeque area.
 For those who are self sufficient head out to Billiburning Reserve and set up camp at the designated camp sites within the pristine reserve.

+Attractions

-Attractions Anyone who enjoys the outdoors will love Beacon.
-An abundance of flora and fauna can be found around the town, although there's no better place to see it all in one place than at the Beacon Botanical Park.
-Other attractions worth a visit include Billiburning Reserve and Datjoin Rock; these are great places to see collections of beautiful wildflowers.
-Returning to town, relax with a meal at Beacon Country Club or call into the Beacon Men's Shed to view restored vintage machinery or pay your respects at their World War II Memorial.
+Anyone who enjoys the outdoors will love Beacon, An abundance of flora and fauna can be found around the town, although there's no better place to see it all in one place than at the Beacon Botanical Park.
+Other attractions worth a visit include Billiburning Reserve and Datjoin Rock; these are great places to see collections of beautiful wildflowers and native birdlife.
+Returning to town call into the Beacon Museum located at Beacon Central to discover some local history then relax with a drink with the locals at the Beacon

+Country Club or call into the Beacon's Men's Shed to view restored vintage machinery.

+Tourist Information

+Beacon Central Community Resource Centre

+11 Rowlands Street, Beacon Tel: 08 9686 1014